-Downton Abbey: A Journey to the Highlands (2012)
+Downton Abbey: A Journey to the Highlands (2012) ITV Review

-Lord and Lady Grantham (Hugh Bonnville, Elizabeth McGovern) are preparing to holiday with the cousins of Lord Grantham in Scotland over the Christmas season.
-Expecting their first child, Mary (Michelle Dockery) is determined to be a part of the family’s traveling party against the objections of her husband, Matthew (Dan Stevens).
-Along with Edith (Laura Charmichael), their Grandmother, Countess Grantham (Maggie Smith) and a small party of servants, including Anna and Bates (Joanne Froggatt, Brendan Coyle), the group leaves by train for their journey.
-Upon arrival in Scotland, the Crawley’s are met again with the wild, forward-thinking Rose (Lily James).
+Lord and Lady Grantham (Hugh Bonnville, Elizabeth McGovern) prepare to holiday with the cousins of Lord Grantham in Scotland over the Christmas season.
+Expecting their first child, Mary (Michelle Dockery) determines to be a part of the family’s traveling party against the objection of her husband, Matthew (Dan Stevens).
+Along with Edith (Laura Charmichael), their Grandmother, Countess Grantham (Maggie Smith) and a small party of servants, including Anna and Bates (Joanne Froggatt, Brendan Coyle), the group leaves on their journey.
+Upon arrival in Scotland, the Crawley’s meet again with the wild, forward-thinking Rose (Lily James).

-Things become complicated when Edith again meets up with the editor who loves her but is caught in circumstances that prevent him from marrying.
-Back home in England, Tom Branson (Tom Leech) is looking after the care of the estate along with the assistance of Carson (Jim Carter) and Mrs. Hughes (Phyllis Logan).
-Branson finds himself still mourning the death of his beloved wife though he is finally feeling more at ease in the family until his old doubts and awkward feelings rise again with the upset a new member of the household staff causes.
+Things become complicated when Edith again meets up with the editor who loves her but his circumstances prevent him from marrying.
+Back home in England, Tom Branson (Tom Leech) looks after the estate along with the assistance of Carson (Jim Carter) and Mrs. Hughes (Phyllis Logan).
+Branson finds himself mourning the death of his beloved wife though he finally feels more at ease in the family.
+At least he does until his old doubts and awkward feelings rise again with the upset a new member of the household staff causes.

 When first I read about the Crawley’s holiday involving travel, I thought that it sounded like a grand time.
-And it was!
-How lovely to see them outside of their usual surroundings and meet some of their extended family.
+And it is!
+How lovely to see them outside of their usual surroundings and meet some extended family.
 If there is a flaw in having to cover two locations (Scotland and the family home), it’d be the edits.
-It’s not always as smooth a transition as it should be in cutting from one place to the next.
-It seemed most awkward in the instances when scenes are cut that we then return to.
+It’s not always as smooth a transition in cutting from one place to the next.
+It seems most awkward in the instances when scenes are cut.
 Other than that, this installment is perfect.

-Seeing Thomas and Jimmy agree to be “friends” was the low point of the series.
+Seeing Thomas and Jimmy agree to be “friends” is the low point of the series.
 My fingers cross that it won’t as it cheapens the integrity of the show.
 Delights that make up for this is the adorableness of Mr. and Mrs. Bates!
-It’s so evident how much Bates loves his Anna but never more so than in their impromptu picnic and later, her gift to him is equally poignant.
-Likewise, there is a tender scene between Robert and Cora ten minutes prior to the end.
-It’s important to note that there is a sad ending here – what is good and well wasn’t soured for my family since we knew over a month prior to watching it so I had already had my “rant” and disappointment out of my system.
+It’s so evident how much Bates loves his Anna but never more so than their moments here.
+Likewise, there’s a tender scene between Robert and Cora ten minutes prior to the end.
+It’s important to note that this is a sad end.
+What is good isn’t soured for my family since we knew over a month prior, so I already had my “rant” and disappointment out of my system.